dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 In this tutorial, we learned how to attach event listeners to respond to widget-generated events.
 Event handlers get assigned to virtual nodes like any other Dojo 2 property.

-If you would like, you can download the [demo application](../assets/004_user_interactions-finished.zip).
+If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/004_user_interactions/demo/finished/biz-e-corp) or alternatively [download](../assets/004_user_interactions-finished.zip) the project.

 In [Form widgets](../005_form_widgets/), we will work with more complicated interactions in Dojo 2 by extending the demo application, allowing new Workers to be created using forms.